3RD BASINGSTOKE BOYS’ BRIGADE

 Fund Raising Activities

 We are a charitable organisation and need to raise funds to pay our expenses.
 Help is greatly appreciated from all of our members and we will let parents know well in advance when we are holding fundraising events.
+For more information on fundraising or making a donation please click here.

 Parental Assistance and Involvement